hujale/hujale/README.md

 - 👋 Hi, I’m @hujale
-- 👀 I’m interested in data analytics, data science, machine learning, Ai
+- 👀 I’m interested in Networking, Cyber security, Automation, cloud
-- 🌱 I’m currently learning data analysis and Ai
+- 🌱 I’m currently learning Cyber security and Cloud
-- 💞️ I’m looking to collaborate on data science Projcets
+- 💞️ I’m looking to collaborate on Cyber security Projcets
 - 📫 How to reach me

 <!---